Dialectal and Low-resource track

 Dialectal Arabic to English (ara-eng)

-This language pair will focus on evaluating performance on three Arabic vernaculars:
+This language pair will focus on evaluating performance on two Arabic vernaculars:

 - Tunisian (ISO-3 code: aeb)